 USAO Minerva Awards highlight student achievement

-Students at the University of Science and Arts were honored in the spring for a variety of achievements during the fifth annual Minerva Awards Ceremony at the USAO Ballroom April 12.
+Students at the University of Science and Arts were honored for a variety of achievements during the sixth annual Minerva Awards Ceremony at the USAO Ballroom April 11.

 The Minerva Awards provide public recognition for outstanding students at USAO.
 Students are honored for excellence in academics, community service, athletics, campus involvement and other areas.